Mohamed-Elareef/CSV-Class/README.md

 - Handling CSV delimiter
 - Handling CSV header

+## Decometion

+-__construct($file, $delimiter = ",", $header = true): This is the constructor for the class.
+It takes three parameters: $file which is the path of the CSV file, $delimiter which is the delimiter used in the CSV file (defaults to ",") and $header which is a boolean value indicating if the CSV file has a header or not (defaults to true).

+-read(): This method reads the CSV file and returns an array of rows.
+It uses the fopen() function to open the file, fgetcsv() function to read the data and fclose() function to close the file.

+-write($data): This method takes an array of data as an argument and writes it to the CSV file.
+It uses the fopen() function to open the file, fputcsv() function to write the data, and fclose() function to close the file.

+-$file: This property contains the path of the CSV file.

+-$delimiter: This property contains the delimiter used in the CSV file.

+-$header : This property contains the header of the CSV file, whether it has or not.

 ## Usage

 To use the class, simply include it in your PHP script and create a new instance of the class.